 - Of those aware of Peace Day, 10 million people behaved more peacefully in their own lives as a result, improving the world for thousands of others.

-- Peace One Day will continue its global campaign, whilst simultaneously giving a focus to the Great Lakes region of Africa, the kind support of the Howard G. Buffett Foundation.
+Peace One Day will continue its global campaign, whilst simultaneously giving a focus to the Great Lakes region of Africa, with the kind support of the Howard G. Buffett Foundation.

 The Peace One Day 2013 Report supported by McKinsey & Company found that: